Background

 Brumble FAQs.

-Find answers to common questions about car insurance.
+Find answers to common questions about full comprehensive car insurance.

 Fully comprehensive car insurance is the highest level of cover available for UK drivers.
 It protects you against damage to other people's vehicles and property, just like third party cover.
 But it also covers your own car if it's damaged in an accident, even if the accident was your fault.
 Comprehensive policies typically include protection against theft, fire, vandalism, and weather damage too.